OWASP/www-chapter-kuala-lumpur/migrated_content.md

 1\.
 Security Engineer at Bukalapak
 2\.
 Master of Electrical Engineering (ICT Security) at University of Mercu Buana
 3\.
-Founder Cyber Security Division at Computer Student Club of Jakarta State Polytechnic
+Founder Cyber Security Division at Computer Student Club of Kuala Lumpur State Polytechnic
 **Williams**